sbt/sbt-onejar/README.md

 possibility to obfuscate and shrink.
 This is popular for targeting Android.
 Proguard is a powerful tool, and it takes some effort to configure it correctly.

-SBT itself can create WAR files from WebProjects.
-With a little work, you could probably get a self-executing WAR file using embedded Jetty or Winstone.
-This would make a good SBT plugin project for someone!

 One-JAR employs some classloader magic to sidestep the über-JAR limitations.
 It does support classpath scanning, as used in Spring and Hibernate, although there seems to be a performance penalty for this.
 But if your application, or it's libraries, also relies on classloader trickery, you might run into some problems.
 Caveat Emptor.